5/7/2025

 John Masaka

 Okay.
-And was that in mind?
-I mean, how are you thinking about utilizing more leverage versus maybe doing some capital recycling out of things that are, I guess in the core bucket today, I know there's still some more non-core wood to chop, but just longer term, how do you view running capital recycling versus leverage versus, obviously you love the capital market.
+And with that in mind, I mean, how are you thinking about utilizing more leverage versus maybe – doing some capital recycling out of things that are, you know, I guess in the core bucket today, I know there's still some more non-core wood to chop, but, you know, just, just longer term, you know, how do you kind of view, you know, running capital recycling versus leverage versus like, obviously you'd love to see the capital market.

 speaker